 - One is a CBS network or studio executive with whom they will meet on a regular basis, to discuss their work, get creative feedback on their material and get advice and support in furthering their career.

 Once a week, participants will be invited to attend a small workshop-style meeting with various CBS show runners and other industry professionals.
-Speakers include executive producers, agents, managers, development and current executives and others.
+Speakers include executive producers, agents, managers, development and current executives and show runners.
 The purpose of these gatherings is for participants to gain a better understanding of how the business works from many different perspectives as well as creating the opportunity to make critical networking connections.

 Each participant will have help in creating a rigorous career action plan and there will be on-going support in evaluating and achieving those goals.
 Another important benefit of the Program is the development of a close-knit peer support group that will sustain participants through the program and beyond.

 The CBS Writers Mentoring Program helps aspiring writers to understand the unwritten rules of breaking in and moving up.
 It is a combination of mentoring and networking opportunities.
 Program opportunities such as mentoring, workshops, and observing can be scheduled around participants' existing work commitments.
 In order for a participant to get the most out of the Program a meaningful commitment of time and effort are required.

 It's been found that in order to derive the greatest benefit from the Program, participants should be available to 1) attend a once a week (evening) workshop and 2) attend meetings or observe in various situations for a minimum of five full days (not necessarily in sequence) over the course of the six-month Program.

 The primary focus of The CBS Diversity Institute’s Writers Mentoring Program is to provide access and opportunities for talented and motivated diverse writers.
 Aspiring diverse writers with a strong desire to write for CBS television series are encouraged to apply.
 You must be 21 or older to be eligible.